![]() |

 The Wild West is still alive in Australia, if you are traveling through outback areas in cattle country you might be lucky and get there on the annual rodeo where you can see cowboys riding bucking bulls and horses, we will try to post some approximate dates here later.
 More info on the Mount Isa rodeo here...

-town in the middle of nowhere up the top of the Cape York peninsula
+in the middle of nowhere up the top of the Cape York peninsula in North

-in North Queensland, get together for a lap around the town in the
+Queensland, get together for a lap around the town in the nude.
+Though

-nude.
-Though one of the highlights of the year in Weipa it was fairly
+one of the highlights of the year in Weipa it was fairly unknown in the

-unknown in the rest of the world until the rumour spread that American
+rest of the world until the rumour spread that American singer Madonna

-singer Madonna might join the race, to many people's disappointment
+might join the race, to many people's disappointment the rumour proved

-time the servers of the Port Douglas Tourism website nearly went
+the servers of the Port Douglas Tourism website nearly went up in smoke

-up in smoke after the world massively logged on when the rumour
+after the world massively logged on when the rumour spread that Monica

 When school finishes thousands of teenagers converge on the Gold Coast for some serious partying.
 In recent years the situation has got out of control a bit, often because of people joining in that look a bit too old to have just finished school and police is keeping a very close watch on things now.